Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 How to Become a Respiratory Therapist

 Nearly all states require a state licence or registration to practise.
-Requirements vary but typically include passing the NBRC exams, submitting a background check, and paying a licensing fee ($50 to $200).
+Fees range from $50 to $200.
 Some states require continuing education credits for renewal.
+Processing time is typically 2-6 weeks from submitting a complete application.

-NBRC credentials require renewal every 5 years, which involves earning continuing education credits or retaking exams.
-Many states also require CE hours for licence renewal.
-Staying current with ventilator technology, pharmacology updates, and evidence-based protocols is essential for career growth.
+NBRC credentials require renewal every 5 years via continuing education or re-examination.
+Many states also require CE for licence renewal.
+Employer tuition reimbursement and AARC CE programmes make staying current affordable.

 Frequently Asked Questions